Seabranch Preserve State Park

 Seabranch Preserve State Park is a Florida State Park, located approximately ten miles south of Stuart, off A1A.

-Admission and Hours
+Admission and hours

 There is no entrance charge.
 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).

 Climate

-The park marks end of subtropical climate (Cfa), being the most southern place near the east coast of Florida for tropical monsoon climate (Am), being important in phytogeography.
+The park marks end of subtropical climate (Cfa), being the most northern place near the east coast of Florida with a tropical climate.
+It is approximately where the tropical monsoon climate (Am), being important in phytogeography, begins.